 Will it win or die?
 The Walking Dead’s Robert Kirkman is also on board as an executive producer, and he knows a thing or two about making comic books into hit TV shows, so that’s a good sign.
 Plus, the original comic is great, so East Of West could have a good shot if development starts to pick up speed.
 [Sam Barsanti]

 What is it?
 One of several Neil Gaiman adaptations in the works, Good Omens is a limited series based on the 1990 horror-fantasy novel by Gaiman and Terry Pratchett.
 A demon and an angel set out to prevent the End Times for less than altruistic reasons, and encounter the Antichrist and the Four Horsemen Of The Apocalypse.
 Oh, and it’s a comedy.

 How far along is it?
 Talk of an adaptation started about six years ago, but really kicked into high gear in 2017, when Amazon announced it had picked up the miniseries with Gaiman as showrunner.
 David Tennant and Michael Sheen have been cast as the supernatural odd couple tasked with stopping the apocalypse, with Jon Hamm, Miranda Richardson, and Nick Offerman playing various heavenly or devilish creatures.
-It’s due out some time this year.
+It’s now expected to debut in the first half of 2019.